Chiropractic

 Counseling Center.
 Students have access to no-cost mental health counseling, both on campus and online, as well as a network of community-based resources.

 Alumni Services.
 After students complete their chiropractic program at NWHSU, they can continue to look to NWHSU for support with career development.
-Plus, they can stay up-to-date on continuing education opportunities in chiropractic care.
+Plus, they can stay up to date on continuing education opportunities in chiropractic care.
 Former students even have access to healthcare through the De Rusha Clinic.

 The above are in addition to Academic Support services such as tutoring, which is available at no cost to all students.

 You’re making a profoundly important investment in your future when you enroll in a chiropractic program.
 So, it’s well worth your time to seize the opportunities you have to better understand the program and the learning environment.
+Does it provide convenient ways for you to do that?

 NWHSU puts on multiple admission events a year for prospective students, in addition to virtual events.